How can undocumented migrants arrange their vaccination and booster?

 – There needs to be at least a 3 months period since the last vaccination (2nd mRNA or 1 Janssen) or there needs to be at least 12 weeks after a positive test.

 – When the flu shot has been obtained a booster shot is possible 2 weeks after this flu shot.
 If the undocumented person would like a flu shot after the booster shot, he/she should also wait 2 weeks.

 Bring to the appointment

 – Appointment Confirmation (if you made an appointment)

 – Dutch/Foreign ID/passport (if possible)

 Are interpreters available at the vaccination site?
 And can you bring someone else with you who can help with translation?

-We speak different languages at the vaccination sites.
-We can call in an interpreter who speaks your language over the phone.
+GGD says that they speak different languages at the vaccination sites.
+Or they can call in an interpreter who speaks your language over the phone.
 You can also bring your own person to translate.

 Please check the website of the GGD (Municipal Health Authority) Amsterdam.